top of page

 With their ability to fly and other wondrous features of appearance and behaviour, birds and butterflies have inspired works of art and engineering endeavours as well as numberless myths.
 They have also inspired assiduous research by scientists, who have provided us with insights into the lives of their subjects that are often more amazing than the myths they invalidate.
 But above all, birds and butterflies are colourful, graceful and often charismatic creatures which people enjoy seeing, and it is this experience that this website attempts to celebrate.

-RODOPTERA is far from being a complete record of the island’s avian residents, breeding and passage migrants and occasional vagrants, and at present covers only about two-thirds of its butterfly species; it features however some species which, because of their limited range in Europe, attract the interest of many foreign professional and hobby naturalists.
+RODOPTERA is far from being a complete record of the island’s avian residents, breeding and passage migrants and occasional vagrants, and at present covers about two-thirds of its butterfly species; it features however some species which, because of their limited range in Europe, attract the interest of many foreign professional and hobby naturalists.
 Nor is it a field guide, although it does provide some information about when and where particular species can be seen.

 The avian section contains images captured recently (since 2021) as well as photographs taken two decades ago, most of which were published at that time.
-For practical reasons, the seven-gallery drop-down menu is organized in a somewhat unorthodox manner: Waterbirds; Pigeons, doves et al.; Swifts, swallows & martins; Raptors; Bee-eaters et al.; Crows and jays; and Songbirds.
+For practical reasons, the seven-gallery drop-down menu is organized in a somewhat unorthodox manner: Waterbirds; Doves, cuckoos et al.; Swifts, swallows & martins; Raptors; Bee-eaters et al.; Crows and jays; and Songbirds.
 (The Waterbirds gallery includes photographs taken at Tigaki lagoon on Kos Island).

-With butterflies an attempt has been made to achieve some taxonomic discipline, the result being a menu with five galleries dedicated to Papilionidae, Pieridae, Lycaenidae, Nymphalidae
+With butterflies an attempt has been made to achieve some taxonomic discipline, the result being

 Click/tap the gallery of your choice in the two drop-down menus, and click/tap any photo icon in the galleries to enlarge it and access provided information.
 Another easy way to navigate the website is from the lists of species at the top of drop-down menus.